jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

     if recto_lev_score < 26 :

         # If we increment a variable 'n' to count the number of headers we've found,
-        # then that variable should be our page number.
+        # then the value of that variable should be our page number.
         n += 1
         print "recto: %s %s" % (recto_lev_score, line)